openedx/edx-documentation/en_us/install_operations/source/CSMH.rst

 To migrate the data from the original table to the extended table, you enable a feature flag, ``ENABLE_CSMH_EXTENDED``.
 This change starts the migration script.

+To avoid data loss during the migration, the system reads the records in both the original table in the default database and the extended table in the ``student_module_history`` database.

 When the migration is complete, you enable another feature flag, ``READ_ONLY_FROM_CSMHE``, so that new records are written only to the extended